EarthObservationSimulator/instrupy/docs/passive_optical_scanner_model_desc.rst

 Radiance with Earth as blackbody radiator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assume Earth (target under observation) is a black-body and a Lambertian surface, i.e. the radiance is independent of the angle.
+Assume Earth (body under observation) is a black-body and a Lambertian surface, i.e. the radiance is independent of the angle.

 :math:`L_{E} = \int_{\lambda_1}^{\lambda_2} L_{\lambda} \tau_{\lambda}^{atm} \cos\theta_i`